oleg-py/blog/_posts/2018-06-09-things-to-store-in-a-ref.md

   } yield sem.withPermit(mem)
 ```

 Another new addition - `Semaphore` - makes an appearance to fix the things.

+\* **Edit:** All methods provided on `Ref` are safe for concurrent access.
+However, there's no way - without extra synchronization on top or blocking threads - to provide safe modification of shape `A => F[A]` for arbitrary `F`s.

 Let me annoy you with a final code snippet to show that everything is indeed working as intended:

 ```scala
 object Boo extends Exception("Boo!")